pregnant woman on the beach during sunset

 Self-employed midwives work on their own or can be part of a midwife practice.

-Besides the prenatal and postnatal care, some midwives also offer classes for the (expecting) parents (such as for birth preparation, post natal recovery or first aid) and the baby (such as baby massage), etc. They may also be certified to provide acupuncture treatments and similar.
+Besides the prenatal and postnatal care, some midwives also offer classes for the (expecting) parents (such as for birth preparation, post natal recovery or first aid) and for the baby (such as baby massage), etc. They may also be certified to provide acupuncture treatments and similar.
 You can use the services of several midwives to cover everything you need.

 Midwives usually work in a certain radius so they can more easily do home visits postpartum.
 For your pre-natal appointments, some visit you at home, others will ask you to visit their practice, if they have one.